unixfree/ragdemo4pdf/README.md

 The demo will run for both self-managed OnPrem 7.6+ Couchbase deployments and also clould based 7.6+ Capella deployments

-If you don't have the time to run the demo you can just download and watch the 7 minute video: [easy-webrag-langchain-demo_1920x1080.mp4](https://github.com/jon-strabala/easy-webrag-langchain-demo/blob/main/easy-webrag-langchain-demo_1920x1080.mp4)

 ### Prerequisites

 You will need a database user with login credentials to your Couchbase cluster and an OpenAI API bearer key for this Linux demo